damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/1. Introduction/README.md

 *What is the last update of your documentation?*

 ```
-- Last modifiction (date, time, objet of modification, who,...)
+- Last modification (date, time, object of modification, who,...)
 ```

 ## Project team

-*Describe here who are the leader and the main contributors of the project*
+*Describe here who is the leader and the main contributors of the project*

 ```
 - Name {E-mail}